camprevail/pinballESPlighting/README.md

 ```
 ## The Code
 Finally, download or copy-paste the code in [tna_lights_example.ino](tna_lights_example.ino) into your Arduino IDE.
 Be sure to download the Arduino Json V5 library from the libraries manager.
+Read the comments in the code and update it with your specific information, such as WiFi, io pins, scene name, etc.
 Select your board (NodeMCU 1.0 (ESP-12E Module) in this case) and your port, and upload!

 ## Troubleshooting